hawic2t/hawic2t/README.md

  ### 🏙️: Upcoming projects and events (with more on the way):

-- :star: **National Missing Person Hackathon September 2024**: Assisted as a case manager for the hackathon to review and provide commentary and guidance to teams.
+- :star: **National Missing Person Hackathon September 2024**: Assisted as a case manager to review submitted case evidenc and provide commentary and guidance to teams.
 - 📝: **Year of a She-Oh Book**: 30 lessons learnt in the year of my start up journey as a female CEO/Founder.
 Working in the midst of my first draft amongst running a company, studying and everything else in between!

 **October 2024**